Counter-Bureaucracy

 BTW thinking outside the box normally describes thought at odds with received wisdom and certainly with the entire chain of command.”

-Neither Mullah John nor I are taking anything away from LtCol Thomas Gukeisen who is the subject of the article.
-He sounds like a sound tactician and we could unquestionably use more like him.
-Unit leaders like LtCOl Gukeisen operate in the COIN environment using what is known as “recognition primed” decision making which requires a solid understanding of current military capabilities, the history of warfare, and a bias for action.
-Operations such as Overlord (the World War II Allied invasion of Europe) require “concurrent option analysis” decision making by gigantic staffs which have to be fused together and synchronized by three or four star generals.
-Saying that the ability of a battalion commander to do basic COIN techniques is graduate level work is like saying the ability of a family doctor to diagnose a case of step throat by smell alone requires more skill than a surgeon performing intracranial neurosurgery…it is not only wrong it is weird.
+Neither Mullah John nor I is taking anything away from LtCol Thomas Gukeisen, the article’s subject.
+He sounds like a sound tactician, and we could unquestionably use more like him.
+Unit leaders like Lt.
+Col. Gukeisen operate in the COIN environment using what is known as “recognition primed” decision making, which requires a solid understanding of current military capabilities, the history of warfare, and a bias for action.
+Operations such as Overlord (the World War II Allied invasion of Europe) require “concurrent option analysis” decision making by gigantic staffs that must be fused and synchronized by three or four-star generals.
+Saying that the ability of a battalion commander to do basic COIN techniques is graduate-level work is like saying the ability of a family doctor to diagnose a case of strep throat by smell alone requires more skill than a surgeon performing intracranial neurosurgery…it is not only wrong, it is weird.

 A sign of commitment; bringing your kids over for a few months to enjoy the sights, sounds and people which make Afghanistan such a cool place to work in.
 My son Logan and daughter Kalie outside Little Barabad, Nangarhar Province, October 2009

-A sign of commitment; bringing your kids over for a few months to enjoy the sights, sounds and people that make Afghanistan such a cool country to work in.
-My son Logan and daughter Kalie outside Little Barabad, Nangarhar Province, October 2009.
+Bringing your kids over for a few months to enjoy the sights, sounds, and people that make Afghanistan such an incredible country to work in is a sign of commitment.
+My son Logan and daughter Kalie are outside Little Barabad, Nangarhar Province, in October 2009.

-The Army has started changing up their operations by embedding the Afghan Army inside there combat brigades.
-They take care of the logistics. commodities and personal administration but the price is that all patrols are joint and done under US force protection rules.
-The effective administration of things like pay and leave may help reduce ANA attrition.
-But if you mandate that every squad which goes out has with it a four MRAP, 16 man American equivalent and that the patrol only go where the MRAP’s can go and that the patrol be cleared with multiple correctly formatted PowerPoint briefs then your tempo of operations plummets.
+The Army has started changing operations by embedding the Afghan Army inside its combat brigades.
+They take care of the logistics.
+Commodities and personal administration, but the price is that all patrols are joint and done under US force protection rules.
+The effective administration of pay and leave may help reduce ANA attrition.
+But if you mandate that every squad that goes out has with it a four-MRAP, 16-man American equivalent, and that the patrol only goes where the MRAPs can go, and that the patrol is cleared with multiple correctly formatted PowerPoint briefs, then your tempo of operations plummets.
 It has to when you work inside the bureaucracy – that is the nature of bureaucracy.

-The thing about talking “COIN” is that you are talking tactics not strategy.
+The thing about talking “COIN” is that you are talking tactics, not strategy.
 Tactics devoid of strategy are ultimately meaningless because they accomplish nothing of value.
-We have been very successful at killing Taliban commanders for eight years and have caused (relatively) little collateral damage.
-Yet killing guys doesn’t matter because there are dozens more ready and wiling to replace them.
+We have been very successful at killing Taliban commanders for eight years and have caused (relatively) minor collateral damage.
+Yet, killing guys doesn’t matter because dozens more are ready and willing to replace them.
 But you also can’t not kill them – you can’t let guys who attack your forces walk.
-The Taliban have tried several times to over-run and American position but have failed to inflict double digit KIA’s in any attempt while being shot to pieces as they try to withdraw behind the Pakistan border.
+The Taliban have tried several times to overrun an American position but have failed to inflict double-digit KIAs

 We seem to be going down the same road as the Soviets did by restricting ourselves to the main roads and cities while clearing out the “Green Zone” of southern Afghanistan.
 We are rapidly building up troop strength and focusing almost all of our effort on the “Pashtun Belt” along the Afghan/Pakistan border.
-Our efforts are predicated on the getting the Afghan government capable of functioning independently.
+Our efforts are predicated on getting the Afghan government capable of functioning independently.
 But that is not going to happen and everyone knows it.
-We do things under the “COIN” brand like building modern roads into the Kunar valley which, believe it or not, have produced a positive effect on the local population.
-There are now extensive rice paddies in the Kuz Kunar district of Nangarhar province which, thanks to the hard work of a four-man JICA team, produce enough rice per hectare to provide a better return in investment than poppy.
-The only reason the water is flowing and the rice growing is the modern paved road which the US Army paid to have built going into and through Kunar Province.
-The Kuz Kunar district can now be classified as self sustaining and therefore passified.
-Well, if we had a strategy with associated metrics it could be called passified….what it is called now remains unknown to those of us outside the military.
+We do things under the “COIN” brand, like building modern roads into the Kunar valley, which, believe it or not, has produced a positive effect on the local population.
+There are now extensive rice paddies in the Kuz Kunar district of Nangarhar province, which, thanks to the hard work of a four-man JICA team, produce enough rice per hectare to provide a better return on investment than poppy.
+The only reason the water is flowing and the rice growing is the modern paved road, which the US Army paid to have built, going into and through Kunar Province.
+The Kuz Kunar district can now be classified as self-sustaining and therefore pacified.
+Well, if we had a strategy with associated metrics, it could be called passified….what it is called now remains unknown to those outside the military.

 Kuz Kunar Province on the Jalalabad - Assadabad raod